Family Affair (1966 TV series): Remake television series

 A remake of Family Affair aired on The WB from September 12, 2002, to March 13, 2003.
 The remake was produced by Sid & Marty Krofft Pictures, Pariah Films, and Turner Television.
 Gary Cole played the role of "Uncle Bill" Davis and Tim Curry played Mr. Giles French.
 Fifteen episodes were produced, including the one-hour pilot, but only thirteen episodes were aired by The WB.

-Planned spinoff television series
+Spinoff television series

-A Travis Hunt production titled Aunt Cissy and starring Cissy actress Kathy Garver was announced in the second quarter of 2019 as "a new family comedy that is not exactly a sequel to Family Affair... but it has elements of the premise of that classic TV series, plus a few surprises."
-Several episodes were shot in late 2019.
+A Travis Hunt production titled Aunt Cissy and starring Cissy actress Kathy Garver was "a new family comedy that is not exactly a sequel to Family Affair... but it has elements of the premise of that classic TV series, plus a few surprises."
+Six episodes were produced, but it unclear if they were ever released for viewing.

 Appearances in other media

 Gold Key Comics, an imprint of Western Publishing, published four issues of a Family Affair comic book series from January to October 1970.

 Merchandising efforts centered on Anissa Jones' "Buffy" character.
 Several books were published, including the 1970 hardback Family Affair: Buffy Finds a Star by Gladys Baker Bond and Buffy's Cookbook.
 There were dolls (Mattel's "Small Talk Buffy" and Mrs. Beasley, Buffy's doll on the show) and various other toys.

 A Mrs. Beasley doll, with her glasses missing, appears in the music video for the song "California Tuffy" by the Geraldine Fibbers.

 In Police Academy 2: Their First Assignment, gang leader Zed (Bobcat Goldthwait) is seen tearfully watching the show in his hideout.

 The 1982 the L.A. musical group Angel and the Reruns released a song named "Buffy Come Back" dealing with the "Buffy" actress Anissa Jones' teenage drug overdose.